hashicorp/terraform-provider-aws/website/docs/r/memorydb_cluster.html.markdown

 ## Import

-Use the `name` to import a cluster.
+Import a cluster using the `name`.
 For example:

 ```
 $ terraform import aws_memorydb_cluster.example my-cluster